Gems by Availability

 | Pink Spinel | Readily Available | Popular in engagement rings and fine jewelry; regularly available through gem dealers, though finest colors command premium prices. |

-| Pyrope | Readily Available | Available as smaller faceted stones through gem dealers; often used in commercial jewelry at accessible price points. |
+| Pyrope | Readily Available | Available through gem dealers; popular for antique-style jewelry. |

-| Sunstone | Readily Available | Available through specialty gem dealers; Oregon sunstone with copper schiller is particularly popular in alternative jewelry. |
+| Rhodolite | Readily Available | Available through gem dealers; popular for fine jewelry. |

-| Yellow Zircon | Readily Available | Available through gem dealers in various sizes; often seen in vintage jewelry and offered as an alternative yellow gem. |
+| Zircon | Readily Available | Available through gem dealers; blue and colorless varieties most popular. |

 Consistently Available